Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: prune.
 Box 2: force.
 - [ ] Box 1: auto.
 Box 2: aggressive.

-### SIMULATION You plan to deploy a website that will be hosted in two Azure regions.
+### You plan to deploy a website that will be hosted in two Azure regions.
 You need to create an Azure Traffic Manager profile named az40011566895n1-tm in a resource group named RG1lod11566895.
 The solution must ensure that users will always connect to a copy of the website that is in the same country.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 548](images/question548.jpg)

 ### You are developing an iOS application by using Azure DevOps.
 You need to test the application manually on 10 devices without releasing the application to the public.
 Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Create a Microsoft Intune device compliance policy.
-- [x] Deploy a certificate from an internal certification authority (CA) to each device
+- [x] Deploy a certificate from an internal certification authority (CA) to each device.
-- [ ] Register the application in the iTunes store
+- [ ] Register the application in the iTunes store.
-- [ ] Onboard the devices into Microsoft Intune
+- [ ] Onboard the devices into Microsoft Intune.
-- [ ] Distribute a new release of the application
+- [ ] Distribute a new release of the application.
-- [x] Register the IDs of the devices in the Apple Developer portal
+- [x] Register the IDs of the devices in the Apple Developer portal.

 ### Your company develops an application named App1 that is deployed in production.
 As part of an application update, a new service is being added to App1.
 The new service requires access to an application named App2 that is currently in development.
 You need to ensure that you can deploy the update to App1 before App2 becomes available.
 You must be able to enable the service in App1 once App2 is deployed.
 What should you do?